 While the roles of Ebola assessment hospitals and Ebola treatment centers vary in regard to the length of time they will need to treat the patient, the high level of preparedness in terms of infrastructure and resources are similar.
-Ebola assessment hospitals in Minnesota are prepared to receive and isolate a PUI for EVD and care for the patient until an Ebola diagnosis can be confirmed or ruled out and until discharge or transfer is completed.
+Due to this, in Minnesota, the State ETCs will serve as Assessment Hospitals if needed.
+Ebola assessment hospitals are prepared to receive and isolate a PUI for EVD and care for the patient until an Ebola diagnosis can be confirmed or ruled out and until discharge or transfer is completed.
 MDH may refer individuals from the traveler monitoring program (if it exists at the time) that develop symptoms consistent with Ebola to an assessment hospital for further evaluation.